 What is an Employee?

-• Economic Realities Test – This tests seeks to determine the economic situation under which the individual performs services for the employer.
-It focuses on whether an agent is taking advantage of an employer’s opportunity or whether an individual has their own business and is performing a necessary service to the employer.
+This test seeks to determine the economic situation under which the individual performs services for the employer.
+It focuses on whether an agent is taking advantage of an employer's opportunity or whether an individual has their own business and is performing a necessary service to the employer.
 Factors examined in this determination include:

-• Example: A business may hire a marketer, accountant, attorney, etc., to perform work for the business.
-These individual are not employees.
+Example: A business may hire a marketer, accountant, attorney, etc., to perform work for the business.
+These individuals are not employees.
 They have their own businesses.